UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/one_helix_zoomed_out.png)

-You can also use the mouse/touchpad to pan the image in the main view (and also the side view).
+You can also use the mouse/touchpad to click+drag and translate the image in the main view (and also the side view).
 Let's zoom in on helix 0 in both views:

 ![](images/one_helix_zoomed_in.png)

 In scadnano, a "helix" doesn't refer to a literal DNA double helix.
-It is a 1D set of locations called "offsets" where DNA strands can go.
+It is a 1D set of locations called "offsets" (small white squares with gray borders) where DNA strands *could* go; each DNA base occupies one offset.
 By default the allowed offsets are 0 through 255.
 This zoom shows only the first 10 offsets of helix 0: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
 When using the graphical interface to scadnano, you don't usually need to think much about these numbers, but they are important if you use the Python scripting library, because it uses these numerical offsets to specify where DNA strands begin and end.

 Each helix has two "rows" of offsets.
-The top row always contains the strand whose 3' end is to the right; this strand is a "forward" strand.
-If there is another strand occupying some of the same offsets, it must be moving in the opposite direction, i.e., its 3' end is to the left, a so-called "reverse" strand, and it will be drawn in the second row of the helix's offsets.
+The top row always contains the strand whose 3' end is to the right of its 5' end; this strand is a "forward" strand.
+If there is another strand occupying some of the same offsets, it must be oriented in the opposite direction, i.e., its 3' end is to the left, a so-called "reverse" strand, and it will be drawn in the second row of the helix's offsets.

 For now, just understand that moving to the right in the main view moves "into the screen" in the side view.
 Thus we can think of these as two 2D projections of the 3D space in which helices live.
-The side view shows the *x*-*y* place (where moving in the *x* and/or *y* direction moves us between two helices) and the main view shows "something like" the *y*-*z* plane (where moving in the *z* direction moves between DNA bases along a helix).
-The reason for the quotes around "something like" is that we actually will show every helix in the main view, even those with overlapping *x*-coordinates, so the main view is not exactly a projection.
+The side view shows the *x*-*y* plane (where moving in the *x* and/or *y* direction moves us between helices) and the main view shows "something like" the *y*-*z* plane (where moving in the *z* direction moves between DNA bases within a helix).
+The reason for the quotes around "something like" is that we actually will show every helix in the main view, even those with overlapping *x*-coordinates, so the main view is not formally a projection.
+See the [documentation](../README.md) for an explanation of how the main view decides helix positions in the main view.

 Each helix has given an integer *index*, starting at 0 in the order you create them.
 If a helix is deleted, all larger indices are decremented to ensure that they are numbered 0, ..., *h* - 1, where *h* is the number of helices.
 By default, helices are drawn in the main view from top to bottom in order of their index, but this can be changed with a property called *helices_view_order* in the scripting library.
-It is [currently unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/36) to change the indices of existing helices or to edit *helices_view_order* directly in the web interface, but these will be supported soon.
+It is [currently unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/36) to change the indices of existing helices or to edit *helices_view_order* directly in the web interface (the Python scripting library is needed, or direct editing of the `.dna` file), but these edits will be supported soon.

 For now, we just have to be careful to add helices in the order we want them to appear in the main view.
 In both the main view and side view, we'd like them to appear 0,1,...,23 in order from top to bottom, so zoom out in the side view, and click in the side view to create 23 more helices below the first.
 If you mess up and click somewhere incorrectly, you can press Ctrl+Z to undo the last action (and Ctrl+Shift+Z to redo):